≡ Injury Lawsuit Connect ≡ Paragard IUD Lawsuit Cases

 Paragard IUD Lawsuit Cases & Settlement Claims

-Paragard IUD lawsuit and settlement cases potentially being investigated include claims of women who, after having a Paragard IUD implant removed, suffered serious injuries or complications including:
+Paragard IUD lawsuit and settlement cases potentially being investigated include claims of women who, after having a Paragard IUD device removed, suffered serious injuries or complications including:

 • Breaking of IUD while being removed